 Hazard Report Provided By forecast.weather.gov

-Hazardous Weather Outlook National Weather Service Denver/Boulder CO 1042 AM MST Tue Jan 6 2026 COZ030>051-071745- Jackson County Below 9000 Feet- West Jackson and West Grand Counties Above 9000 Feet- Grand and Summit Counties Below 9000 Feet- South and East Jackson/Larimer/North and Northeast Grand/ Northwest Boulder Counties Above 9000 Feet- South and Southeast Grand/West Central and Southwest Boulder/ Gilpin/Clear Creek/Summit/North and West Park Counties Above 9000 Feet-Larimer and Boulder Counties Between 6000 and 9000 Feet- Jefferson and West Douglas Counties Above 6000 Feet/Gilpin/Clear Creek/Northeast Park Counties Below 9000 Feet- Central and Southeast Park County- Larimer County Below 6000 Feet/Northwest Weld County- Boulder And Jefferson Counties Below 6000 Feet/West Broomfield County- North Douglas County Below 6000 Feet/Denver/West Adams and Arapahoe Counties/East Broomfield County- Elbert/Central and East Douglas Counties Above 6000 Feet- Northeast Weld County-Central and South Weld County-Morgan County- Central and East Adams and Arapahoe Counties- North and Northeast Elbert County Below 6000 Feet/North Lincoln County- Southeast Elbert County Below 6000 Feet/South Lincoln County- Logan County-Washington County-Sedgwick County-Phillips County- 1042 AM MST Tue Jan 6 2026 This hazardous weather outlook is for northeast and north central Colorado. .DAY ONE...Today and Tonight Elevated to critical fire weather conditions will occur again today, with the most critical combination of strong, gusty winds and low humidity in and adjacent to the foothills from Boulder southward through Jefferson and western Douglas Counties.
-While the strongest winds are expected to push back into the foothills, where peak gusts may still reach 50-60 mph, winds will also be spreading east across the plains.
-The strongest winds in the lower elevations will be west of I-25 where gusts will average near 40 mph, and also over the plains north of Highway 34 where gusts will be closer to 35 mph.
-Avoid any activity today that may produce a spark and start a wildfire. .DAYS TWO THROUGH SEVEN...Wednesday through Monday A colder storm system with snow will arrive Thursday, with snow lingering into Friday morning.
-Some accumulation is likely not only for the mountains, but for the lower elevations as well.
-The greatest chances of a few inches of accumulation will be in/near the mountains and along southern portions of the I-25 Corridor and Palmer Divide.
-Expect slick travel conditions by late Thursday through the Friday morning commute.
-There will be lower chances of snow and travel impacts over the northeast plains.
-It will be turning progressively colder Thursday into Friday, with high temperatures on Friday struggling to reach the freezing mark over the plains.
-A return to dry weather can then be expected for the weekend, with a gradual moderation of temperatures. .SPOTTER INFORMATION STATEMENT...
-Spotter activation will not be needed today or tonight. $$
+Hazardous Weather Outlook National Weather Service Denver/Boulder CO 449 AM MST Mon Feb 23 2026 COZ030>051-241200- Jackson County Below 9000 Feet- West Jackson and West Grand Counties Above 9000 Feet- Grand and Summit Counties Below 9000 Feet- South and East Jackson/Larimer/North and Northeast Grand/ Northwest Boulder Counties Above 9000 Feet- South and Southeast Grand/West Central and Southwest Boulder/ Gilpin/Clear Creek/Summit/North and West Park Counties Above 9000 Feet-Larimer and Boulder Counties Between 6000 and 9000 Feet- Jefferson and West Douglas Counties Above 6000 Feet/Gilpin/Clear Creek/Northeast Park Counties Below 9000 Feet- Central and Southeast Park County- Larimer County Below 6000 Feet/Northwest Weld County- Boulder And Jefferson Counties Below 6000 Feet/West Broomfield County- North Douglas County Below 6000 Feet/Denver/West Adams and Arapahoe Counties/East Broomfield County- Elbert/Central and East Douglas Counties Above 6000 Feet- Northeast Weld County-Central and South Weld County-Morgan County- Central and East Adams and Arapahoe Counties- North and Northeast Elbert County Below 6000 Feet/North Lincoln County- Southeast Elbert County Below 6000 Feet/South Lincoln County- Logan County-Washington County-Sedgwick County-Phillips County- 449 AM MST Mon Feb 23 2026 This hazardous weather outlook is for northeast and north central Colorado. .DAY ONE...Today and Tonight Well above normal temperatures are forecast today, with highs in the mid 60s. .DAYS TWO THROUGH SEVEN...Tuesday through Sunday Well above normal temperatures will continue through the week.
+Increasing winds Tuesday through Friday may lead to several days of elevated to critical fire weather conditions across the plains.
+Across the mountains, a storm system is forecast to bring light to moderate snow to the mountains late Tuesday through Wednesday. .SPOTTER INFORMATION STATEMENT...
+Spotter activation will not be needed. $$

 Hazard Report Provided By forecast.weather.gov